 Find something that is one thing based on another, and reverse the roles.

-Your phone that plays music can just as easily be re-imagined as a music player that can make calls.
-Your couch that folds out into a bed can be re-imagined as a bed that folds into a couch.
+You can just as easily reimagine your phone that plays music as a music player that can make calls.
+You can reimagine your couch that folds out into a bed as a bed that folds into a couch.
 Instead of reading books on a screen, maybe you can have screens in a book.